ToruNiina/libasd/README.md

 ```

 You might be afraid of the performance loss that is owing to a cache-miss
 while you access to each line.
-But it is __not__ true.
+But it is __NOT__ true.
-Although the usage is easy, you don't have to be afraid of the performance cost.
+Although the usage is as easy as array of arrays,
+you don't have to be afraid of the performance cost.
 Libasd contains frames as a single array, not an array of arrays.

 ```cpp